SILVER SPRING CAMERA CLUB

 entered in Advanced or Novice classes, in categories of print or projected digital images.

-The third Thursday meetings will be a mixture of “hands on” workshops in photo techniques
+The third Thursday meetings include a mixture of “hands on” workshops in photo techniques

 The fourth Thursday of each month will be a Board Meeting.
 The agenda will be circulated